-One, where they separate your lids with one hand and plop the lens straight on to the centre of your eye, is a hangover from the days when lenses were made of hard plastic.
-Hard lenses had to be placed exactly in the center, because they stayed exactly where you put them.
+One, where they separate your lids with one hand and plop the lens straight onto the center of your eye, is a hangover from the days when lenses were made of hard plastic.
+Hard lenses had to be placed exactly in the center because they stayed exactly where you put them.

 It's almost impossible to do on your own.
-For one thing, when you see your finger headed for the most sensitive part of your eye, all your instincts tell you to flinch away.
-If you can overcome that, then you lose sight of the mirror as your finger gets close to your eye - so you have to get into contortions to see past it, while at the same time holding your eye open with your other hand.
+When you see your finger headed for the most sensitive part of your eye, all your instincts tell you to flinch away.
+If you can overcome that, then you lose sight of the mirror as your finger gets close to your eye - so you have to get into contortions to see past it while at the same time holding your eye open with your other hand.

-It is getting more common for optometrists do use the "slide" method nowadays - but it's their starting point that's the problem.
+It is getting more common for optometrists to use the "slide" method nowadays - but it's their starting point that's the problem.

 You may be able to master this version if you put a mirror sitting flat on the bench - so you can look down into the mirror while you lift your top lid and place the lens on the white.
 Unfortunately, I find that lifting my top lid distorts my vision so much I can't see in the mirror!

 When you're shopping for a lens inserter, make sure it's suitable for soft lenses.
-Many inserter tools are for hard or RGP lenses, and simply won't work with soft contacts.
-Also avoid the tweezer-type tools, even if they're labelled for soft contacts - they're more likely to tear the lens and can also give you a nasty poke in the eye, even with padded ends!
+Many inserter tools are for hard or RGP lenses and simply won't work with soft contacts.
+Also, avoid the tweezer-type tools, even if they're labeled for soft contacts - they're more likely to tear the lens and can also give you a nasty poke in the eye, even with padded ends!

-You can remove lenses the same way you inserted them: put one finger on the lens, slide it on to the white of your eye, then pinch it out with thumb and forefinger.
+You can remove lenses the same way you inserted them: put one finger on the lens, slide it onto the white of your eye, then pinch it out with your thumb and forefinger.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.